Jmcgee01125/QuickSuite/QuickConv/README.txt

-	pre=STRING  - words that appear before the filename, such as "hello" in hello0002.png. end=STRING  - words that appear after the filename, such as "world" in 0025world.png. mob=y/n     - yes or no to use motion blur, will ignore motion blur variables if n. mbf         - final fps if using motion blur (for frameblending from high fps). mfp         - number of frames before a new blended frame will be considered. for example, an mfp of 10 and framerate of 60 will cause 6 frames to blend into each output frame.
+	pre=STRING  - words that appear before the filename, such as "hello" in hello0002.png. end=STRING  - words that appear after the filename, such as "world" in 0025world.png. mob=y/n     - yes or no to use motion blur, will ignore motion blur variables if n. mbf=INTEGER - final fps if using motion blur (for frameblending from high fps). mfp=INTEGER - number of frames before a new blended frame will be considered. for example, an mfp of 10 and framerate of 60 will cause 6 frames to blend into each output frame.

 :: -------------------------------------